GothenburgBitFactory/taskserver-troubleshooting/PITCHME.md

 ...
 ```

-You can hit \verb+Ctrl-C+ to stop this server.
+You can hit `Ctrl-C` to stop this server.
 For highly verbose output, try this:

 ```bash
 $ taskd server --debug --debug.tls=2